Flonka/nvim-config/README.md

 ## Pre-requisites

 - Install a terminal capable of "truecolor", e.g. iterm2/kitty
+- Nerdfont installed , terminal configured if needed to support the font
 - Telescope plugin needs ripgrep installed
 - Go, npm, ... (probably some more)